Arkansas Black Hall of Fame Grants

 Submit Your Grant Report

-If you've previously received a Black Hall of Fame grant and are ready to submit your final report (typically submitted after one year,) log in through our online system to complete the report form we've assigned to you.
+If you've previously received a Black Hall of Fame grant and are ready to submit your final report (typically submitted after one year,) log in through the online system to complete the report form we've assigned to you.

 Log In to Complete Report Form